lcamichigan/lease/README.md

 use either version).
 Make sure you add python.exe to your Windows PATH when you install Python.

-To install the [Requests](http://python-requests.org) package, open a Command Prompt and enter:
+To install the [Requests](http://python-requests.org) package, enter in PowerShell or Command Prompt:

 ```batch
 pip install requests